opendxl/opendxl-streaming-client-python/doc/sdk/overview.rst

 Overview
 ========

-The OpenDXL Streaming Consumer Python client library is used to consume records from a
+The OpenDXL Streaming Python client library is used to consume records from a
-`Data Exchange Layer <http://www.mcafee.com/us/solutions/data-exchange-layer.aspx>`_ (DXL) Streaming Consumer Service.
+`Data Exchange Layer <http://www.mcafee.com/us/solutions/data-exchange-layer.aspx>`_ (DXL) Streaming Service.

-The DXL Streaming Consumer Service exposes a REST-based API that communicates with a back-end streaming platform (Kafka, Kinesis, etc.).
-The consumer service performs authentication and authorization and exposes methods to retrieve records.
+The DXL Streaming Service exposes a REST-based API that communicates with a back-end streaming platform (Kafka, Kinesis, etc.).
+The streaming service performs authentication and authorization and exposes methods to retrieve records.

-Concrete examples of DXL Streaming Consumer Services include the `McAfee Investigator <https://www.mcafee.com/enterprise/en-us/products/investigator.html>`_ "Events feed" and the
+Concrete examples of DXL Streaming Services include the `McAfee Investigator <https://www.mcafee.com/enterprise/en-us/products/investigator.html>`_ "Events feed" and the
 `McAfee ePolicy Orchestrator <https://www.mcafee.com/enterprise/en-au/products/epolicy-orchestrator.html>`_